Mary Somerville: Death

 From 1833 onwards, Somerville and her husband spent most of their time in Italy.
 Somerville maintained correspondence with a large number of leading scientists and remained engaged in current debates on facts and theories.

-In 1868, four years before her death at 91, she was the first person to sign John Stuart Mill's unsuccessful petition for female suffrage.
+In 1868, four years before her death a month before her 92nd birthday, she was the first person to sign John Stuart Mill's unsuccessful petition for female suffrage.
 In her autobiography, Somerville wrote that "British laws are adverse to women".
 She detailed the obstacles she had faced in obtaining an education as a young girl, though she did not speculate on the nature of the problem.
 During her lifetime, agitation had grown for women's access to higher education.
 In 1875, astronomer Maria Mitchell was told by a college president that he "would hire a woman scientist if she was as good as Mary Somerville".

 The English Cemetery, Naples.
 Statue of Mary Somerville is in the background.

 Somerville died at Naples on 29 November 1872, and was buried there in the English Cemetery.